Timothy Sykes: Teaching and other projects

 In 2009, Sykes launched Investimonials.com, a website devoted to collecting user reviews of financial services, videos, and books, as well as financial brokers.

 Sykes co-founded Profit.ly in 2011, a social service with about 20,000 users that provides stock trade information online.
-Sykes said the service serves two purposes: "creating public track records for gurus, newsletter writers and students everyone to learn from both the wins and losses of other traders to benefit the entire industry."
+Sykes said the service serves three purposes: "creating public track records for gurus, newsletter writers and students.
+He also wants everyone to learn from both the wins and losses of other traders to benefit the entire industry."
 One of Sykes’ students, Tim Grittani, was able to turn $1,500 into $1 million in three years by trading stocks.
 Another student, Jack Kellogg, made more than $10 million by stock trading under Sykes’ tutelage.

-Sykes founded the Timothy Sykes Foundation, which has raised $600,000 and has partnered with Make-a-Wish Foundation and the Boys and Girls Club.
+Sykes founded The Timothy Sykes Foundation, which has raised $600,000 and has partnered with Make-a-Wish Foundation and The Boys and Girls Club.

-In February 2017, Sykes donated $1 million to Pencils of Promise to help build 20 new primary schools across Ghana, Guatemala and Laos, to be completed between 2017 and 2018.
+In February 2017, Sykes donated $1 million to Pencils of Promise to help build 20 new primary schools across Ghana, Guatemala and Laos which are to be completed between 2017 and 2018.

 The Timothy Sykes Foundation was eventually renamed the Karmagawa Foundation and by 2019, Karmagawa had built 57 schools and donated more than $4 million to 45 charities for environmental causes.

 In 2020, Sykes and Karmagawa made a joint pledge to donate $1 million for relief efforts in Yemen during the Yemeni civil war and the cholera and COVID-19 epidemics.
 Karmagawa built its 100th school in Myanmar in 2022.

 Controversy

-Sykes has publicly criticized various businesses and celebrities, including Shaquille O'Neal and Justin Bieber, for promoting "pump and dump" schemes, in which an investor purchases stock, hypes others into buying that stock to inflate its price, then sells the shares at a higher price and subsequently shorts the stock to profit from the resulting decline.
+Sykes has publicly criticized various businesses and celebrities, including Shaquille O'Neal and Justin Bieber, for promoting "pump and dump" schemes, in which an investor purchases stock, hypes others into buying that stock to inflate its price, then sells the shares at a higher price.
+The investor subsequently shorts the stock to profit from the resulting decline.

 In May 2017, Sykes and Bow Wow had an Instagram feud in which at least one user accused Sykes of using "coded racist language".

+In 2020, Sykes was sued for allegedly stealing trading platform technology.
+The lawsuit was filed by Scanz Technologies, Inc., who claimed that Sykes copied their trading platform, EquityFeed, to create a copycat platform called StocksToTrade.
+Scanz Technologies alleged that Sykes violated a termination contract by copying the look, feel, assets, and trade secrets of EquityFeed.
+They sought $10 million in damages plus punitive damages.